Midhat20/payment-app/README.md

 ## 🚀 Live Demo

-The application is deployed and can be viewed at: [Your Deployment URL Here]
+The application is deployed and can be viewed at: https://github.com/Midhat20/payment-app.git

 ## 🎯 Features